Our ultimate guide to reuse, recycle, repair

 How to recycle like a champ

 It’s incredible to think that regular household waste recycling has only really been taking place for 15 years or so.
-Before that, we all had to schlep to the bottle bank or plastic recycling bins after collecting and storing recyclable packaging over a number of weeks or even months.
+Before that, we all had to schlep to the bottle bank or plastic recycling bins after collecting and storing recyclable packaging over several weeks or even months.
 Some of us didn’t recycle at all, and no one batted an eyelid.

 Store recycling in your car